 Real Estate Appraiser

-Real estate appraisers determine the value of a commercial or residential pieces of real estate.
+The value of a commercial or residential real estate property is determined by the appraiser.
 They are most often used before the property is sold, taxed, or developed.

 An appraiser will decide the value of a property based off its characteristics and where it’s located.